mrWh1te/Instamation/README.md

 ## Code Scaffolding

+Code architecture is currently a WIP.
+Notes will be updated as work is done, and finalized on complete.
+This note will be removed on finalization.

 Main code is stored in the `src/` directory.
-A basic functional paradigm was adopted for this project's architecture.
+A basic Class paradigm was adopted for this project's bot architecture to leverage a consistent public interface across all bots (future ie Twitter, Tinder, etc etc).
+Furthermore, the class wraps "helper" functions, intended to be abstracted away for basic reusable business logic like auth flow.
 Inside the `src/helpers/` directory, exists files, for each technical domain that provides methods for crawling, interacting the web page and serve basic programming needs (utilites, etc).
+The main Bot code for Instamation is in `src/instamation`.

 Generated files, like screenshots, are stored in the `assets/screenshots/` directory.
 The transpiled built code is saved in the `build/` directory.

+An example script on how to use the bot is found in `src/index.ts`.
+The immediate files in the `src/` directory are open for your changing like `src/config.ts` and `src/selectors.ts`.
+It's recommended to not touch anything else.

 ## Manual Scripts